Latest News and Updates

 Work on the Record of Decision was paused following the approval of the Final Environmental Impact Statement for NCDOT to establish the state, regional and local transportation improvement funding priorities using the strategic prioritization process in accordance with the Strategic Transportation Investments legislation that was signed into law in June 2013.

-The Mid-Currituck Bridge project was ranked using the new funding formula and as a result, it was initially funded in the 2016-2025 State Transportation Improvement Program for right of way acquisition and construction to begin in 2019.
-The project remains funded in the 2018-2027 STIP.
+The Mid-Currituck Bridge project was ranked using the new funding formula and was initially funded in the 2016-2025 State Transportation Improvement Program for right-of-way acquisition and construction to begin in 2019.
+The project remained funded in the 2018-2027 STIP.
 Once funding for the project was reestablished, work toward a Record of Decision resumed.

-The analysis conducted as part of the re-evaluation of the Final Environmental Impact Statement concluded that a Supplemental Environmental Impact Statement is not required.
-The re-evaluation process has been completed and confirmed that the information presented in the Final Environmental Impact Statement is an accurate analysis of the anticipated project impacts and therefore a Supplemental Environmental Impact Statement is not required.
-The Record of Decision was recently published, signifying the completion of the environmental study process.
+The re-evaluation process confirmed the information presented in the Final Environmental Impact Statement is an accurate analysis of the anticipated project impacts and therefore a Supplemental Environmental Impact Statement is not required.
+The Record of Decision was published in 2019, signifying the completion of the environmental study process.

 - Updating the traffic and revenue study and toll financing plan